How to grow Garrya elliptica common name Silk Tassel Bush

 Buy a young plant and cut it back so there is just one, or preferably two, branches and remove the rest.
 Train the first two branches in opposite directions along the wires/bamboo poles to create the lower layer.

-Prune off any unwanted growth and with the next two strong branches train these along the next rung or layer to create the fan effect.
-The second images shows the end result after some mature growth.
+Prune off any unwanted growth and with the next two strong branches, train these along the next rung or layer to create the fan effect.
+The second images show the end result after some mature growth.

 Keep training the branches out to form arms, or a fan shape.
 By spacing the wire framework with regular even gaps, when you train the branches outwards, you will achieve a balanced look.